how to make money with personal blog

 Video content: courses based around videos normally have transcripts (or at least summaries) to help students who prefer not to watch movies or who require a recap to relate to.

-Sound interviews: as they can listen while commuting or exercising) if you don’t have the tools to create high-quality video, audio can be considered a good alternative (and some students prefer it,.
+Sound interviews: As they can listen while commuting or exercising, if you don’t have the tools to create high-quality video, audio can be considered a good alternative (and some students prefer it).

 Quizzes: based on what you’re teaching, it might be helpful for students to try their knowledge at the end of each tutorial or module.